 If you are looking for Goofus glass, you can usually find items on offer on ebay.

-Click here to see Goofus Glass currently for sale on ebay.
+Click here to see Goofus Glass currently for sale.

 The following books about glass include sections or information about Goofus.
 They are helpful reference sources.
-Unfortunately all except the Dugan/Diamond book have gone out of print, but you may find them second-hand.
 Click on the title to see more information.

 1: Dugan/Diamond: The Story of Indiana, Pennsylvania, Glass (1993) by Heacock, Measell & Wiggins.